e-terven/data_structure/README.md

 [ _is helpful in finding the shortest path between two points_ - useful for map navigation (GPS system) tools because it helps determine the shortest path between two vertices ]

 **Traversal Methods:**
-PRE-Order Traversal:  start at the ROOT node + BFS (e.g. to create a copy of the tree or graph)
+PRE-Order Traversal:  start at the ROOT node + DFS (e.g. to create a copy of the tree or graph)
 >> _visit current node, left subtree, right subtree_

 POST-Order Traversal: start at the ROOT node but visit children before their parent (e.g. to delete the tree or graph)